Surveillance Evasion Through Bayesian Reinforcement Learning

-Of course, we are interested in the case were $K_e$'s are {\em not} known in advance, and it would seem natural to address this by any of the RL algorithms developed to maximize the expected return in MDPs with unknown transition functions.
-This includes the $Q$-learning \cite{watkins1989learning}, temporal difference methods \cite{sutton2018reinforcement}, Thompson sampling \cite{thompson1933likelihood}, and the \textit{upper confidence bound} (UCB) \cite{slivkins2019introduction} techniques.
-Here we focus on the latter, which are model-based and use the evidence gathered in previous episodes to estimate the rewards of all (state, action) pairs.
-The key idea in UCB is to add a ``bonus term'' to each reward estimate proportional to its standard deviation, with the goal of encouraging the exploration of those less visited states and actions and proving upper bounds on the cumulative regret.
-Several UCB algorithms developed for MDPs with a fixed finite horizon \cite{azar2017minimax}, \cite{dann2015sample}, \cite{jin2020learning} could be also extended to our ``exit time'' case, where the process terminates upon reaching $\Gamma.$ These algorithms inspire our approach in sections \ref{s:piecewise_constant} and \ref{s:gaussian_process_regression}.
-But their direct usability is rather limited in our setting, where the graph problem would be viewed as a discretization of the continuous path-planning described in section \ref{s:unknown_K}.
-First, the number of actions/edges per node would have to grow as we refine the graph -- otherwise, we will not be able to obtain all possible directions of motion in the limit.
+Unfortunately, as we show in Section \ref{s:experiments}, the performance of such methods is rather poor in our continuous setting.
+First, to ensure $\mathfrak{S}_j \rightarrow 0,$ the number of actions/edges per node would have to grow as we refine the graph -- otherwise, we will not be able to obtain all possible directions of motion in the limit.